No mayo Italian Tuna Salad

 Ciabatta rolls

 A ciabatta roll is a good choice for this sandwich because it is solid.
 If you are going to substitute with another bread, you should choose one that’s sturdy and will hold up.
 This tuna salad is moist; you don’t want to end up with soggy bread.
-On the other hand, the ciabatta rolls will soak in any excess oil without getting soggy and it all works to make a nice moist sandwich.
+The ciabatta rolls can absorb some of the moisture in the salad without getting soggy.

 This is WHAT TO DO: